Nov. 8, 2019

 Collaboration with the Sustainable Resource Centre determined that Leier’s idea for her class's project would align with UCalgary Sustainability’s Campus as a Learning Lab Program (CLL), an innovative initiative with a focus on experiential learning and applied research projects that advance sustainability on our campus.

-As part of the CLL project, students were asked to bring in real-life objects that, to them, represented sustainability or the United Nations’ Sustainable Development Goals.
+As part of the CLL project, students were asked to bring in real-life objects that, to them, represented sustainability or one of the United Nations’ Sustainable Development Goals.
 They then took photos of those objects, transferred them onto linoleum blocks, carved the images, and printed relief prints from those blocks.
-Together, the student projects contributed to the Sustain exhibition, which was displayed at the SDG Summit Oct.
-5 and at UCalgary Sustainability’s Progress Report event Oct.
-22.

-In terms of sustainable social change, a key part of this project involved students learning techniques and using materials that limit the environmental impact of their art.
-As makers of things, sometimes artists can produce waste or use materials that are not great for the environment.
+In terms of sustainable social change, a part of this project involved students learning techniques and using materials that reduce the environmental impact of their art production.

 “One important part of me coming to UCalgary was to make sustainable change in the classroom,” says Leier.
-“I wanted to teach my students how to make sustainable shifts and draw attention to social change through project content.
-This not only makes me accountable to my students through my own commitment to sustainable practice, but they learn about sustainability, and we mobilize knowledge through the art we produce.
-Students realize that their art can contribute to the world and make a difference.”
+“I wanted to teach my students how to make sustainable shifts within their practices and draw attention to social change through project content.
+This not only makes me accountable to my students through my own commitment to developing a sustainable art practice, but they learn about sustainability, and we mobilize knowledge in creative ways through the art we produce.
+Students realize that their art can contribute to the world and make a difference.
+At the end of the day, sustainability is all of our responsibility, and we can contribute in a way that resonates with us.
+Doing a CLL project was accessible for me and my students, and it allowed us to build connections across campus.”